mablack/cordova-diagnostic-plugin/README.md

     cordova.plugins.diagnostic.getLocationMode(successCallback, errorCallback);

+#### Parameters

+- {Function} successCallback -  The callback which will be called when operation is successful.
+This callback function is passed a single string parameter which indicates the current location mode.
 Values that may be passed to the success callback:
 - "high_accuracy" - GPS hardware, network triangulation and Wifi network IDs (high and low accuracy)
 - "device_only" - GPS hardware only (high accuracy)
 - "battery_saving" - network triangulation and Wifi network IDs (low accuracy)
 - "location_off" - Location is turned off

-#### Parameters

-- {Function} successCallback -  The callback which will be called when diagnostic is successful.
-This callback function is passed a single string parameter with the diagnostic result.
-- {Function} errorCallback -  The callback which will be called when diagnostic encounters an error.
+- {Function} errorCallback -  The callback which will be called when operation encounters an error.
 This callback function is passed a single string parameter containing the error message.